 The first purpose of the RE subject leader's role is to help improve the quality of the teaching and learning that the pupils receive in Religious Education.
 The subject leader is responsible for:

-- Promoting the Catholic ethos, mission statement and identity of our Catholic School - Writing and keeping relevant documentation up to date - Coordinating the teaching throughout the school by encouraging collaboration between year groups or key stages - Being involved in the process of assessment, recording and reporting - Monitoring the quality of teaching, the progression and continuity of Religious Education throughout the school - Offering support and advice to colleagues - Identifying resource requirements - Maintaining a strong relationship between the school and the Diocese, and with the school's Diocesan advisor.
-Attend the subject leaders diocesan meetings. - Maintaining the high status of worship within the school - Completing the Religious Education action plan and using it to inform the School Improvement Plan - Keeping resources well stored, catalogues and available - Ensuing the Curriculum Directory is understood and being followed - Working with the designated governor for RE and report to the Governing Body on RE and the Catholic Life of the school
+- Promoting the catholic ethos, mission statement and identity of our Catholic School - Supporting the teaching throughout the school by encouraging collaboration between year groups or key stages - Being involved in the process of assessment, recording and reporting

+- Monitoring the quality of teaching, the progression and continuity of Religious Education throughout the school - Offering support and advice to colleagues - Identify resource requirements - Maintaining a strong relationship between the school and the Diocese, and with the school's Diocesan advisor.
+Attend the subject leaders diocesan meetings. - Maintaining the high status of worship within the school - Completing the Religious Education action plan and using it to inform the School Improvement Plan - Keeping resources well stored, catalogues and available - Ensuing the Curriculum Directory is understood and being followed - Work with the designated governor for RE and report to the Governing Body on RE and the Catholic Life of the school